GenBench/genbench_cbt_2023/src/genbench/tasks/icl_consistency_test/doc.md

 *Size*: Each subtask contains 57600 when using the full 600 data\_IDs.
 The user can choose to reduce the number of evaluated data\_IDs.

 ## Abstract
-Just like the previous generation of \textit{task-tuned} models (TT), LLMs that are adapted to tasks via prompt-based methods like _in-context-learning_ (ICL) or _instruction tuning_ (IT) perform well in some setups, but not in others.
-This lack of consistency in model predictions is a problem in prompt-based learning and hints at a lack of robust generalisation.
-We here introduce the ICL consistency test -- a contribution to the GenBench CBT -- which evaluates how consistent a model does predictions across many different setups while using the same data.
+Just like the previous generation of _task-tuned models_ (TT), _large language models_ (LLMs) that are adapted to tasks via prompt-based meth- ods like _in-context-learning_ (ICL) or _instruction tuning_ (IT) perform well in some setups, but not in others.
+This lack of consistency in prompt-based learning hints at a lack of robust generalisation.
+We here introduce the ICL consistency test – a contribution to the GenBench CBT – which evaluates how consistent a model does predictions across many different setups while using the same data.
 The test is based on different established natural language inference tasks.
-It introduces a consistency metric to reliably estimate model consistency and provides insight into which properties of an evaluation setup render ICL predictions unstable.
-We conduct an empirical analysis of eight state-of-the-art models and our consistency metric reveals how LLMs lack robust generalisation.
+We provide preprocessed data that constitutes 96 different ‘setups’ and a metric that estimates model consistency across these setups.
+The metric is provided on a fine-grained level, to understand what properties of a setup render predictions unstable and on an aggregated level to compare overall model consistency.
+We conduct an empirical analysis of eight state-of-the-art models and our consistency metric reveals how all tested LLMs lack robust generalisation.

 ## Examples
 The test evaluates the same datapoints across many different setups to determine the consistency of a model's predictions.
 Every datapoint has a data\_ID (specifying the original datapoint) and a setup\_ID (with each digit specifying the presence or absence of a factor).